xh-ding/TBIK/README.md

 The fundamental source of nondeterminism in LLM serving systems is the non-associativity of floating-point arithmetic combined with variations in kernel execution order.
 Recent work from Thinking Machines Lab introduced batch-invariant operators, which ensure deterministic outputs across different batch sizes.
 However, tensor parallelism introduces another source of nondeterminism: matrix multiplication often uses a split-K parallel strategy, causing model outputs to vary with different TP sizes.

-We propose TBIK, a TP-invariant matmul method that achieves determinism by strictly controlling the reduction order in matrix multiplications.
-By replacing TP-size-sensitive(Row-Split) layers such as o_proj and down_proj with our TP-invariant counterparts, and by employing a tree-structured cross-GPU all-reduce, we achieve fully deterministic LLM inference across different TP sizes.

-Furthermore, we align the training engine (TP=1) with the inference engine (TP>1), enabling bitwise-identical true on-policy reinforcement learning.
 <p align="center">
   <img src="img/kernel.png" width="400"/>
 </p>